An Erd\H{o}s problem on random subset sums in finite abelian groups: Concluding Remarks

-We thank Wouter van Doorn for helpful suggestions that improved the presentation of this paper.
-We are grateful to Nat Sothanaphan for providing relevant materials in~\cite{Sothanaphan26} and for an elegant rewrite~\cite{Sothanaphan26b} of the original AI-generated proof.
+{ \bf Acknowledgements.} We thank Wouter van Doorn for helpful suggestions that improved the presentation of this paper.
+We are grateful to Nat Sothanaphan for providing relevant materials in~\cite{Sothanaphan26}.
 We also thank Boris Alexeev, Ingo Alth\"{o}fer, Thomas Bloom, Mehtaab Sawhney, Terence Tao, and Shengtong Zhang for helpful discussions on the Erd\H{o}s Problems website forum.
 Finally, we are grateful to Thomas Bloom for founding and maintaining the Erd\H{o}s Problems website~\cite{EP543}.
 This work is supported by National Key Research and Development Program of China 2023YFA1010201, National Natural Science Foundation of China grant 12125106, and Innovation Program for Quantum Science and Technology 2021ZD0302902.

+{ \bf Disclosure.} An AI assistant was used as an exploratory aid at an early stage of this project.
+All statements, proofs, and the final presentation in this paper were independently verified and written by the authors.
+A fuller historical note on the exploratory phase is recorded in the arXiv version of this paper~\cite[Section~1.1]{MaTa26}.